Stalemate: Kingskerswell and Chelston ended their season with a 0-0 draw against Upton Athletic at Windmill Hill. (c)MiraclePR.com.

 Having just secured the Division Four title, Ashburton Reserves went on to win 5-2 at home to Newton ’66 Reserves.
 Murphy opened the scoring for the Ashes and Roly Blowers put them into the break in front after Newton ’66 had equalised.
-Daniel Grute extended the lead in the second half but the visitors pulled another one back before a double from Josh Moore needed any hopes of a point.
+Daniel Grute extended the lead in the second half but the visitors pulled another one back before a double from Josh Moore ended any hopes of a point.
 Barton Athletic took their title frustrations out on Kingsbridge and Kellaton United with a 7-0 home win.
 Paignton Villa Reserves beat Torbay Police Reserves 2-1, Mike Raddon with some good saves to keep the score down and Wes Abercrombie with a penalty for the Bees.
-Newton Rovers lost out 3-0 at home to Brodhempston United.
+Newton Rovers lost out 3-0 at home to Broadhempston United.

 The final game of the season in Division Five saw Cory Brennan and Dan Steer score for Watts Blake Bearne but double-winning Bishopsteignton United Reserves score 12 to finish the season on 133 goals.